Star Trek: Nemesis poster

 The inciting incident occurs at 15 minutes when Starfleet orders the Enterprise to Romulus for an unprecedented diplomatic mission.
 Shinzon, the new Reman leader, requests Picard specifically for peace negotiations..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Picard meets Shinzon and discovers the shocking truth: Shinzon is his clone, created by Romulans as a replacement weapon, then abandoned.
+This illustrates the protagonist's commitment to Picard meets Shinzon and discovers the shocking truth: Shinzon is his clone, created by Romulans as a replacement weapon, then abandoned.
 The mirror confrontation begins., moving from reaction to action.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, The Enterprise is crippled, Riker is trapped, and Shinzon prepares to fire the thalaron weapon at Earth.
 Complete defeat seems inevitable.
-Death surrounds them., indicates the protagonist at their lowest point.
+Death surrounds them., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Picard realizes he must personally board the Scimitar and confront Shinzon face-to-face.
 He accepts both the mission and his mortality, synthesizing duty with humanity., demonstrating the transformation achieved throughout the journey.